-The largest partner in the University, Inverness College UHI, is based at Inverness Campus catering for over 6,500 students rising to 8,500 by 2020.
-The new building will open its doors this week providing for full and part-time students, as well as offering a range of facilities open to all of the community.
+The largest partner in the University, Inverness College UHI, is based at Inverness Campus catering for over 6,500 students.
+The new high quality building provides for full and part-time students, as well as offering a range of facilities open to all of the community.

 The Breadth of Opportunity

 The university in Inverness offers a wide ranging curriculum from national certificate to post graduate degrees with over 200 courses in 30 subject areas.
 Working with the business community is a priority with a large selection of commercial courses, many of them bespoke, catering for the needs of a diverse range of sectors and professions.
 Each course is designed with an employer or industry in mind to ensure maximum benefit and return on investment.

 UHI at Inverness Campus

 Inverness College UHI offers a range of degrees, many reflecting the industries and culture of the region.
 These include Architectural Technology, Archaeology, Engineering, Environmental Science, Oral Health Science and Sustainable Forest Management.

 Traditional courses include, Scottish History, Literature and Psychology and vocational courses on offer include computing and business studies, management, hospitality, science and creative industries.
 There is a broad choice to suit a variety of tastes and interests.

 The university will base a number of key research departments at Inverness Campus in new purpose built facilities.
 Research at Inverness Campus will focus on: